sfigg/commercialization-public/customize/desktop/customize-cosa.md

 2. Unzip the package and open the answer file.

-3. Edit the answer file to use the `Replace` operator, and make changes to any settings that require modification.
+3. Edit the answer file to use the `Replace` operator, and only make changes to settings that require modification.
 Leave all other settings as they are.

   ```
   <Replace Name="MobileCarrier1 (Replaced)">